This post may contain affiliate links. For more information, read my disclosure policy.

 - Cook it properly: Make sure to partially pre-bake the crust.
 You’re going to bake the pie, but at a low temperature just to set the meringue, so the pie crust must be almost fully cooked.
 (Learn how to pre-bake a pie crust.)

-Best Lemon Meringue Filling
+Lemon Meringue Filling Ingredients

-First, make sure you have all your ingredients assembled and ready.
+- Make sure you have all your ingredients assembled and ready.
 Whisk your egg yolks in a small bowl and set aside.

 A scary part about making a lemon curd like this is tempering the egg yolks.